njsdias/APIForDS/Tutorial1/web/README.md

 - touch requirements.txt

-## DockerFile
+## Dockerfile
-The DockerFile have the instructions to build a machine from scratch.
+The Dockerfile have the instructions to build a machine from scratch.

-Open the DockerFile and fill with the next lines (without the comments after ->)
+Open the Dockerfile and fill with the next lines (without the comments after ->)

 - FROM python:3 -> This pull pyhton 3 from https://hub.docker.com/_/pyhton/ that is like a a repository for dockers The truth is that pulls the Ubuntu too to run the python3 in the container.